NumPy Shape Manipulation — reshape, flatten, ravel, transpose

 (1, 28, 28)

-flatten() always returns a new array. ravel() returns a view when possible.
-For most use cases ravel() is faster, but if you need a guaranteed independent copy to avoid side effects in other parts of your pipeline, use flatten().
+flatten() always returns a new array with its own memory. ravel() returns a view when the array is contiguous, else it returns a flattened copy.
+For most use cases ravel() is faster and memory-efficient, but if you need a guaranteed independent copy that won't mutate the original, use flatten().

 import numpy as np m = np.array([[1, 2], [3, 4]]) f = m.flatten() # copy — always r = m.ravel() # view when possible f[0] = 99 print(m[0, 0]) # 1 — flatten copy not linked r[0] = 99 print(m[0, 0]) # 99 — ravel view is linked